 If you would like more information about Sjogren’s, Dr. Lockshin referenced several websites that may be of interest.
 These include:

-Learn more about the HSS SLE Workshop, a free support and education group held monthly for people with lupus and their families and friends.
+Summary of a presentation given at the SLE Workshop, a free support and education group held monthly for people with lupus and their families/friends.
+Original presentation made 10/27/2011.

 Summary by Lysa Silverstein, Social Work Intern and SLE Workshop Coordinator